Contribution of innovative medical treatments

 In the submucosal vaginal walls.

 To treat pain during penetration,

 Filling retractile episiotomy scars,

-Treat cracks in the perineal fork during sexual intercourse.
+Treat cracks in the perineal fourchette during sexual intercourse.

-This technique requires a neuro-analgesia and hospitalization for a few hours.
+This technique requires a neuro-analgesia and hospitalisation for a few hours.

 B/ Physical treatments for genital rejuvenation